 Although, changes have been made as part of the easing of restrictions, it is still important to ensure the safety of our pupils and staff.
 As such, we will continue to encourage good hygiene including regular hand washing, maintaining appropriate cleaning regimes, keeping occupied spaces well ventilated, limiting visitation into school where possible and following public health advice on testing, self-isolation and managing confirmed cases of COVID-19.

 As was the case at the start of the pandemic, when we had to adjust to a new way of life, this new change again may inevitably create some uncertainty as we all adapt.
 However, we will continue to work closely as a school community under Government guidance to ensure the best outcomes for our pupils, staff and the wider community.

-If you have any further questions after reading the information, please email email@example.com.
+If you have any further questions after reading this and the accompanying risk assessment please do not hesitate to get in touch or email email@example.com.

 Thank you for your support, understanding and patience since the start of the pandemic.
 We look forward to a normal school year.

 As well as COVID -19, we are expecting to see a number of other viral infections circulate amongst young children over the next few months.
 This is inevitable due to children mixing more as COVID-19 restrictions are reduced.
 The most common symptoms of coronavirus continue to be the recent onset of: